ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

     </node>
     ```

-    The `index` attribute specifies an order of node, when trying to connect to ZooKeeper cluster.
+    The `index` attribute specifies the node order when trying to connect to the ZooKeeper cluster.

-- `session_timeout` — Maximum timeout for client session in milliseconds.
+- `session_timeout` — Maximum timeout for the client session in milliseconds.
-- `root` — ZNode, that is used as root for znodes used by ClickHouse server.
+- `root` — The ZNode that is used as the root for znodes used by the ClickHouse server.
 Optional.
 - `identity` — User and password, required by ZooKeeper to give access to requested znodes.
 Optional.

 **Example configuration**